Modules in Python

-In a module, identifiers used to name entities like class, function and variables must be unique.
+In a module, identifiers used to name entities like class, function or variables must be unique.
 If two entities using same name is found then the Python will use the last definition.
-For example, open
+Create a new file named

 A_CONSTANT = 100 name = 'a variable' def great_printer(): print("first great_printer() definition") def doo_hickey(arg): print("doo_hickey() called with argument:", arg) def great_printer(): print("second great_printer() definition")

 my_module.py, the only difference is that here we are defining another function named